MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/07-combine-query-results.md

 ## Write a query that uses the CROSS APPLY operator

-In this exercise you will write a table-valued function to return the product category and quantity ordered by specific customers.
+Now you will write a table-valued function to return the product category and quantity ordered by specific customers.
 You will pass the CustomerID fom the select statement to the table-valued function in a CROSS APPLY statement.

-1. Start Azure Data Studio and create a new query (you can do this from the **File** menu or on the *welcome* page).
-2. In the new SQLQuery_... pane, use the **Connect** button to connect the query to the **AdventureWorks** saved connection.
-3. In the query editor, enter the following code:
+1. In the query editor, enter the following code:
 	```sql
 	CREATE OR ALTER FUNCTION dbo.ProductSales
 	(@CustomerID int)